 Reduce Sedentary Habits

-A study that had 283 participants (women with PCOS) has found that women with PCOS who sit for more than 7 hours a day tend to have a lower quality of life.
+A study that had 283 participants (women with PCOS) found that women with PCOS who sit for more than 7 hours a day tend to have a lower quality of life.
 A small walk in between work and a healthy diet is a good start in controlling PCOS symptoms.
 Because, factually, lifestyle change to an active one can help you manage PCOS symptoms effectively.

 Do Regular Physical Activity